urql-graphql/urql/docs/guides.md

-Now that we have a way to refresh our token we can transform the previous exchange to handle the promise that the `refreshToken` function will return.move the exchange example from extending and experimenting to guides
+Now that we have a way to refresh our token we can transform the previous exchange to handle the promise that the `refreshToken` function will return.

 ```js
 import { pipe, fromPromise, map } from 'wonka';